 HVAR – Horizontal metrics variations table

 The 'HVAR' table is used in variable fonts to provide variations for horizontal glyph metrics values.
 This can be used to provide variation data for advance widths in the ‘hmtx’ table.
-In fonts with TrueType outlines, it can also be used to provide variation data for left and right side bearings obtained from the ‘hmtx’ table and glyph bounding box.
+In fonts with TrueType outlines, it can also be used to provide variation data for left and right side bearings obtained from the ‘hmtx’ table and glyph bounding boxes.

 For a general overview of OFF Font variations and terminology related to variations, see subclause 7.1.